 - to follow their employer’s instructions (There are some exceptions.
 For example, if an employer asks an employee to do something dangerous or illegal, the employee doesn’t have to follow these instructions.

-- to be loyal
+- to be loyal and honest

 When Employees Don’t Respect Their Responsibilities

 If employees don’t respect their responsibilities, the employer is allowed to take certain actions: